Stevenans66/netdata-debian/docs/getting-started.md

 ## Change how long Netdata stores metrics

-By default, Netdata uses a database engine uses RAM to store recent metrics.
-For long-term metrics storage, the database engine uses a "spill to disk" feature that also takes advantage of available disk space and keeps RAM usage low.
+By default, Netdata uses a custom database which uses both RAM and the disk to store metrics.
+Recent metrics are stored in the system's RAM to keep access fast, while historical metrics are "spilled" to disk to keep RAM usage low.

-The database engine allows you to store a much larger dataset than your system's available RAM.
+This custom database, which we call the _database engine_, allows you to store a much larger dataset than your system's available RAM.

 If you're not sure whether you're using the database engine, or want to tweak the default settings to store even more historical metrics, check out our tutorial: [**Changing how long Netdata stores